styxlab/gatsby-theme-try-ghost/packages/gatsby-theme-ghost-contact/README.md

 Form validations are currently hard-coded and cannot be changed by configuration.
 The following restrictions have been chosen which should cover a wide range of use cases:

 - Name: Number of characters must be in the range of 3 to 20.
-- Email: Must conform to the standard
+- Email: Must conform to the standard.
-- Subject: A subject must be chosen, if configured
+- Subject: A subject must be chosen, if configured.
 - Message: Number of characters must be in the range of 10 to 4000.

-In addition, the honeyspot only visible to robots must be left empty.
+In addition, the honeyspot is only visible to robots and must be left empty.

 ## Backends